audioxide/data/data/posts/20190703-reviews-thom-yorke-anima.md

   wanderings are pleasant enough to leave most fans satisfied.
 Does the album surprise and delight?
 No, but it does please.
 week: 199
+blurb: ANIMA has the Yorke's classic oddball jumpiness, but there are some really fluid sounds at play too.
+Does the album delight?
+No, but it does satisfy.
 ---
 author: André
 review: >-